universityofsussex-rc/Workshops/exercises/artemis/Exercise1/README.md

 <li>
   <h4>Files:</h4>
   <p>
-  Opens a dropdown menu with links to access the files and folders in your attached storage/home directory on the HRC.
+  Opens a dropdown menu with links to access the files and folders in your attached storage/home/lustre directories on the HRC.
   </p>
 </li>
 <li>
   <h4>Jobs:</h4>
   <p>
-  Opens the Jobs dropdown which has navigatable links to the Active Jobs monitoring page, and the Jobs Composer - which allows you to craft batch jobs in the browser from templates and previous jobs.
+  Opens the Jobs dropdown which has navigable links to the Active Jobs monitoring page, and the Jobs Composer - which allows you to craft batch jobs in the browser from templates and previous jobs.
   </p>
 </li>
 <li>
   <h4>Clusters:</h4>
   <p>
   Opens cluster selection dropdown.
 Access to the Login nodes commandline of the production or other project based clusters.
-(Currently only the production cluster)
+(Currently only the production cluster - artemis)
   </p>
 </li>
 <li>
   <h4>Interacitve Apps:</h4>
   <p>
   Opens the app selector.
-Currently has two options - Jupyter Notebooks and Remote Desktop (XFCE).
+Currently has three options - Jupyter Notebooks and Remote Desktop (XFCE) and the DEV version of the Remote Desktop.
   </p>
 </li>
 <li>
   <h4>Monitoring:</h4>
   <p>
   This will provide links to dashboard powered by Prometheus and Grafana.
-This can be used to monitor cluster usage, load, jobs, job resource consumtion, downtime etc.
+This can be used to monitor cluster usage, load, jobs, job resource consumption, downtime etc.
   </p>
 </li>
 <li>